Appliscale/cloud-security-audit/README.md

 ## Usage
 ### Initialising Session
-If you're using MFA you need to tell Tyr to authenticate you before trying to connect by using flag `--mfa`.
+If you're using MFA you need to tell Cloud Security Audit to authenticate you before trying to connect by using flag `--mfa`.
 Example:
 ```
 $ cloud-security-audit --service s3 --mfa --mfa-duration 3600